MarcinGajda36/Kafka/README.md

 # Kafka
-Helper to read from Kafka that allows for parallelism
+Helper to read from Kafka that allows for parallelism.
+Starting point is static method KafkaClient.AtLeastOnceAsync(...);